AnneKitsune/inventory-managoat/README.md

 Prints help information

 --m, --minimal
 Enables printing of the data without creating pretty tables.
+The minimal mode will not show the total quantity of item types.

 --V, --version
 Prints version information